Three-state Potts nematic order in stacked frustrated spin models with SO(3) symmetry: Conclusions

-\emph{Conclusions.--} We design and study bilinear-biquadratic SO(3) symmetric Heisenberg models on stacked lattices that exhibit emergent three-state Potts nematic order.
+To conclude, we here design and study bilinear-biquadratic SO(3) symmetric Heisenberg models on stacked lattices that exhibit emergent three-state Potts-nematic order.
 The lattice designs consist of AFM coupled spins on a triangular sublattice that are interacting with spins on a FM coupled sixfold symmetric sublattice.
-These models can be regarded as SO(3) invariant generalizations of the Heisenberg and Ising triangular AFM in magnetic fields, and largely extend the material space to study emergent Potts nematic phases.
-Focusing on the example of classical spin models on the 2D windmill lattice, we show that while magnetic order is absent at finite temperatures due to the Hohenberg-Mermin-Wagner theorem, the system hosts a finite temperature phase transition into a state with long-range three-state Potts-nematic order above the $T=0$ UUD ground state.
-We relate our findings obtained using large-scale MC simulations and analytical theory to known results on the Ising and Heisenberg triangular AFMs in field.
-We also introduce a new tuning parameter to manipulate the Potts order that corresponds to the spatial inhomogeneity of the magnetic field and deserves further study.
-Finally, we show that biquadratic exchange couplings arise from quantum and thermal fluctuations in bilinear models, reducing the requirements for an experimental realization of these stacked spin models.
+We presented different lattice variants realizing this motif such as the windmill model (honeycomb-triangular bilayer), a triangular-kagome bilayer and an ABC stacked triangular lattice trilayer.
+We demonstrated that these models can be regarded as SO(3) invariant generalizations of Heisenberg and Ising triangular AFMs in magnetic fields, and largely extend the material space to study emergent Potts-nematic phases.
+We show that an effective biquadratic exchange coupling, which is explicitly included in our model as parameter $K_{th}$, arises from quantum and thermal fluctuations already in a purely bilinear model (with $K_{th} = 0)$ via an order-by-disorder mechanism.
+This reduces the requirements for an experimental realization of the proposed stacked spin models.
+We thus hope that our work leads to further exploration of materials that realize SO(3) invariant spin exchange interactions on such stacked lattices.